CCrawford7/hyperscribe/DEV_GUIDE.md

 ## Quick Notepad – Developer Guide

 ### Project Overview
-Quick Notepad is a minimalist Chrome extension popup that keeps quick notes, formatting preferences, and color selections synced with `chrome.storage.local`.
+Quick Notepad is a minimalist Chrome extension popup that keeps quick notes, formatting preferences, and theme selections synced with `chrome.storage.local`.
 The popup is bundled as a single HTML page (`popup.html`) with modular JavaScript to keep concerns isolated for maintenance and future expansion.

 ### File Structure
 ```